What to do if…

 Important reassurance

-Suspension pending an investigation is often used to protect the process (and everyone involved), not to declare guilt.
-Feeling shocked or panicky is common—your best move is to slow down, get clarity in writing, and avoid irreversible decisions.
+Suspension pending an investigation is often used to protect the process, not to declare guilt.
+Feeling shocked or panicky is common; your best move is to slow down, get the rules in writing, and avoid irreversible decisions.

 Scope note